Celebrate our Re-Launch with 25% Off!

 You can find listening examples, CDs, sheet music, and MP3 downloads of Fariborz Lachini’s music at www.lachini.com

 As a final note to teachers — it is vitally important to continually research and find composers whose styles fit your students needs.
-No two students are a like which means that not all of your students are going to love the same music as you, or even the same music as your other students.
+No two students are alike, which means that not all of your students are going to love the same music as you, or even the same music as your other students.
 The more composers you are aware of the more opportunity you have to find pieces which will motivate each student individually to learn the various styles and technical requirements needed for playing the piano well.
 If your students love the pieces that they are learning then they will learn them faster, easier, and perform them with greater emotion.

 I hope that you enjoyed the music samples of Fariborz Lachini above, and that his music will enrich your life and the lives of your students.